Adibkzi/Adibkzi/README.md

 <!---------------------------------------------------------- About Me ---------------------------------------------------->
 <div align="left">
     <h2>About Me</h2>
- <p>As a seasoned data analyst, I excel in data visualization, leveraging my extensive proficiency in SQL and Power BI.
+ <p>As a seasoned data analyst,I excel in data visualization,leveraging my extensive proficiency in SQL, Excel, and Power BI & Tableau.
 My talent for decoding complex data sets and transforming them into visually engaging representations has proven invaluable in providing actionable insights for my clients.
 I am a collaborative team player with exceptional communication and problem-solving skills, enabling me to work seamlessly with colleagues and stakeholders alike.
 With a keen eye for detail and a deep passion for data analysis, I am dedicated to delivering exceptional quality work that exceeds expectations. .</p>

 </div>